vivekmurugesan/experiments/spark-ml/README.md

 Spark needs to be installed and configured before running these commands.
 Further details on spark installation can be found at: https://spark.apache.org/docs/1.0.1/spark-standalone.html

+The respective R codes used can also be found in the directory R-Code.